truthixify/inkfundme-tutorial/TUTORIAL.md

 }
 ```

-#### Finalizing Campaigns - The Smart Decision Maker
+#### Finalizing Campaigns (The Smart Decision Maker)

 Here's where things get interesting!
 The `finalize` function is like the judge that decides what happens to all the money once a campaign ends.
-Think of it as the moment of truth - did we reach our goal or not?
+Think of it as the moment of truth, did we reach our goal or not?

 ```rust
 #[ink(message)]